WorldWindEarth/wildfire/README.md

-# World Wind Wildfire - The Wildfire Management Tool
+# WorldWindEarth | Wildfire - The Wildfire Management Tool (2.0)
-An HTML5/JavaScript geo-browser with weather forecasts and wildland fire potentials built from the NASA WebWorldWind SDK.
+An HTML5/JavaScript geo-browser with weather forecasts and wildland fire potentials built with the NASA WorldWind SDK.

 ### Objectives
 - Weather Scouts